 This route has been blazed since this post was published, so it’s quite easy to follow now.

 The lot is a small enclosure on Peck Road in Shokan.
 I drove up from Route 28 via Bostock Road and then, and the sign for YMCA Camp Seewackamano, turned right onto Peck Road.

 After about 1500 ft you’ll see a large white house on the left, surrounded by low stone walls.

 The parking area for the Ticetonyk hiking trail is right before the house, also on the left.

 The trail leads up from the back of the small lot and the first section is pretty level.
 Make sure to stay on the trail as it passes between the YMCA Camp on the left and private property on the right.

-This trail is so new it has not yet been fully cleared of blowdown…
+When I visited this trail it was so new it had not yet been fully cleared of blowdown or fully blazed…